African Development Bank to make $30 million equity investment in Africa Finance Corporation to catalyse climate action

 Ahmed Attout, the Bank’s Director for Financial Sector Development, stressed that, “This partnership with AFC is a major milestone in our efforts to channel domestic, regional, and global capital into projects that build climate resilience and foster sustainable growth.”

 The investment is projected to contribute to the creation of over 1,600 full-time equivalent jobs by 2031, while also fostering regional integration, and generating clean, reliable energy to power millions of African households.
-It is also expected to drive inclusive growth and expand economic opportunities for marginalised populations, including women and rural communities.Distributed by APO Group on behalf of African Development Bank Group (AfDB).
+It is also expected to drive inclusive growth and expand economic opportunities for marginalised populations, including women and rural communities.Distributed by APO Group on behalf of Africa Finance Corporation (AFC).

 Media Contacts: